Cyphrme/Coze/docs/proposals/implemented/malleability_low_s.md

 # Signature Malleability
-Coze requires that signature schemes be non-malleable because sig and czd are used as identifiers.
+Coze requires non-malleable signature schemes because `sig` and `czd` are used as identifiers.
 Signatures must not be mutatable by third parties.
 Prohibiting signature malleability makes `czd` useful in preventing replay attacks and helps prevent applications from making bad assumptions.

 Without consideration for malleability, elliptic curve signatures scheme may be mutated by third parties.
 The no-malleability constraint is already adopted by